bagustris/ComParE2023/README.md

 ## Extracting features
-To extract feature from Hugging Face, you can use `feat_extract.py` with arguments `name` [output directory] and `Hugging Face model name` [e.g. facebook/wav2vec2-large-xlsr-53].
+To extract features from Hugging Face, you can use `feat_extract.py` with arguments `name` [output directory] and `Hugging Face model name` [e.g. facebook/wav2vec2-large-xlsr-53].

 Format: